christurgeon/Distributed-Heat-Transfer/README.md

 # Distributed Heat Transfer

-A concurrent and distrubuted way of calculating the distribution of heat on a surface using JoCaml.
+A concurrent and distributed way of calculating the distribution of heat on a surface using JoCaml.

 ## Authors
 Chris Turgeon and Daniel Tabin